Planning a website redesign can be daunting. There’s a lot to consider:

 The more clear-eyed you can be heading into the redesign effort, the more focused it will be and the more likely you will be to achieve success.
-One of the best ways to gain this clarity is by prioritizing content strategy ahead of the redesign itself.
+One of the best ways to gain this clarity is by developing a content strategy plan ahead of the redesign itself.

 While content strategy should be a core thread running through any website redesign project, there’s a lot of content work you can do well before a redesign gets underway to more fully inform what that effort should look like.

-A content audit will help you do the following:
+A website content audit will help you do the following:

 - Assess content quality and ROT (whether content is redundant, outdated, or trivial)